Cortical coordination giving rise to behavior and perception

 As scientific datasets grow in size and complexity, our models and methods must also grow to take advantage of this additional information.
 In neuroscience in particular, datasets for many different measurement techniques are growing in terms of the collection duration per subject or animal, the spatial and/or temporal sampling resolution, the number of functional or structural units of the brain captured, and in the complexity of the stimulus used or behavior performed during recording.
 This growth in dataset size and complexity is mirrored across many scientific domains.
 We aim to bring scientific interpretability to the representations learned by deep networks.

 Datasets of this scale present an interesting scientific opportunity: to be able to derive insight into the structure of natural systems by creating models which can adapt themselves to the latent structure of large amounts of data, often called data-driven hypothesis testing.
 Deep networks have been shown to have the capability to consume huge amounts of data without saturating model performance, but it has not been shown generally that the latent representations or mappings deep networks learn from data contain information or structure that is scientifically useful.
 In neuroscience, deep networks are an alternative and complementary approach to traditional neural data analysis methods.
 Traditional methods are often linear but interpretable, which is a common tension in data analysis techniques: the performance vs. interpretability tradeoff.
 These traditional methods often have lower predictive performance which is often incrementally improved through model tweaks and additions.
 Alternatively, deep networks have been shown to be state-of-the-art models in many applied machine learning tasks.
 They scale well to large datasets and also can learn complex, nonlinear, high dimensional mappings with high performance.
 But, the representations learned by deep networks are often difficult to interpret.
-We will answer the question of whether supervised or unsupervised deep networks are learning latent representations which are scientifically meaningful, and apply deep networks to scientific datasets at Lawrence Berkeley National Lab (LBNL).
+We are developing basic methods to enhance the interpretability of deep networks, and apply them to diverse scientific datasets.